-A pair of well fitting walking boots with good grip and ankle support is essential for the medium and difficult graded walks as many of these walks include sections of uneven ground.
+A pair of well fitting walking boots with good grip and ankle support is essential for the Hill and Moor and High Hills walks as many of these walks include sections of uneven ground.
 Our guides will not take you on a walk if they consider your footwear unsuitable.

-- Waterproof jacket and trousers. - Water bottle and sun cream. - Suitable clothing: Light weight trousers (not jeans), an under-layer that will "wick" moisture away from the skin (preferably not cotton), and a fleece for warmth.
+- Waterproof jacket and trousers. - Refillable water bottle, sun cream and sun hat. - Suitable clothing: Light weight trousers (not jeans), an under-layer that will "wick" moisture away from the skin (preferably not cotton), and a fleece for warmth.
 Have a spare top for additional warmth as well.
 A hat and gloves are essential. - A small rucksack. - Tupperware box or reusable sandwich wrapper for your lunch. - If you are planning to go for your own walks make sure you also have a map (Explorer 365 -the Trossachs is best) and a compass.